Moderna to seek U.S. and EU authorization for its vaccine on Monday | Health

 Moderna to seek U.S. and EU authorization for its vaccine on Monday

-Of the 196 volunteers who contracted COVID-19 in the trial with more than 30,000 people, 185 received a placebo while 11 got the vaccine.
-Moderna reported 30 severe cases - all in the placebo group - which means the vaccine was 100% effective in preventing severe cases.
+Moderna shares were up 6.7% at $138.58 in U.S. pre-market trade, a record high and a rise of more than 600% this year.
 "As the numbers of cases reported grows, confidence grows that this amazing protection will be maintained in a product that can be rolled out to protect the public," said Alexander Edwards, associate professor in biomedical technology at Britain's University of Reading.

-Zaks said the vaccine caused significant flu-like symptoms in some participants, which, he said, "goes hand-in-hand with having such a potent vaccine."
-But it has not caused any significant safety concerns so far.
+Zaks said the vaccine caused significant flu-like symptoms in some participants which, "goes hand-in-hand with having such a potent vaccine."
+But it has not caused any significant safety concerns so far, he said.
 Moderna plans to start a new trial to test the vaccine in adolescents before the end of the year, followed by another in even younger volunteers early in 2021.
 It hopes to have the vaccine available for adolescents by September, Zaks said.

 Other vaccine makers have said they are studying their vaccines in young people as well.